 Growth is a key element to achieving our future goals, including achieving and maintaining sustainable profitability.
-Growth in our eCommerce and business process outsourcing segment is driven by two main elements: new client relationships and organic growth from existing clients.
+Growth in our Enablement and Agent models is driven by two main elements: new client relationships and organic growth from existing clients.
 We focus our sales efforts on larger contracts with brand-name companies within two primary target markets, online brands and retailers and technology manufacturers, which, by nature, require a longer duration to close but also have the potential to be higher quality and longer duration engagements.

-Growth within our product revenue business is primarily driven by our ability to attract new master distributor arrangements with IPS or other manufacturers and the sales and marketing efforts of the manufacturers and third party sales partners.
+Growth within our Retail model currently is primarily driven by our ability to attract new master distributor arrangements with IPS or other manufacturers and the sales and marketing efforts of the manufacturers and third party sales partners.